-Branch Medical Clinic and Branch Dental Clinic at MCRD San Diego provides quality health care services for Marine Recruits, Active Duty Marines, Sailors and Coast Guardsmen stationed onboard MCRD San Diego.
+Branch Medical Clinic and Branch Dental Clinic at Marine Corps Recruit Depot San Diego provides quality health care services for Marine recruits, active-duty Marines, sailors and Coast Guardsmen stationed onboard MCRD San Diego.

-Naval Medical Center, San Diego (NMCSD) serves the greater San Diego active duty population and has nine primary care sites for family members and eight medical clinics serving active duty personnel.
-The Naval Medical Center San Diego Hospital Facility has four family primary care clinics onboard the NMCSD compound.
+Naval Medical Center San Diego serves the greater San Diego active-duty population and has nine primary care sites for family members and eight medical clinics serving active-duty personnel.
+The NMCSD hospital facility has four family primary care clinics onboard the NMCSD compound, including:

-The rest are located at military installations or near military housing.
+The remaining medical clinics are located at military installations or near military housing.
 Staffed by board certified providers, the clinics provide routine primary care, laboratory and pharmacy services.

 When you move, TRICARE moves with you.
 No matter where you go in the world, TRICARE is there before, during and when you get to your next duty station.